About Election Commission of Rajasthan

 Upcoming Election Schedule and its budget

-With 200 Assembly Constituencies, Rajasthan is expected to have its polls in the month of December, 2013 while the exact date of the Vidhan Sabha Elections is yet to be affirmed.
-In the concluding half of 2013, other states including Madhya Pradesh, Chhattisgarh, Delhi and Mizoram are conducting their state assembly polls.
+With 200 Assembly Constituencies, Rajasthan is expected to have its polls in the month of December 7, 2019.
+Along with State of Rajasthan, other states including Madhya Pradesh, Chhattisgarh, Telangana and Mizoram are conducting their state assembly polls.
 The Election Commission is preparing for the approaching polls.

 Office of the Chief Electoral Officer